DiNeSHhMj/JavaDevOps-Containerized-Deploy/README.md

 - [AWS CLI](https://aws.amazon.com/cli/) - AWS Command Line Interface for interacting with AWS services.
 - [Jenkins](https://www.jenkins.io/download/) - Automation server used for building, testing, and deploying.

-## Project Structure
+# Project Structure

-- **Docker-files:** Contains Docker configurations for building and packaging the application.
+The project is organized with the following structure:

-- **src:** Source code of the Java application.
+- **src:** Contains the source code for the Java application.

-- **target:** Output directory for compiled code, test results, and generated reports.
+- **userdata:** This directory contains scripts for setting up Jenkins, Nexus, and SonarQube.
+These scripts are designed to streamline the deployment and configuration process.
+The individual scripts include:

+  - `setup-jenkins.sh`: Script for setting up Jenkins.
+  - `setup-nexus.sh`: Script for setting up Nexus.
+  - `setup-sonar.sh`: Script for setting up SonarQube.

+- **Vagrant:** This directory includes a `Vagrantfile` for provisioning a virtual machine (VM) on the host system.
+Additionally, scripts are provided to install various tools within the VM.
+The files in this directory are:

+  - `Vagrantfile`: Configuration file for creating and configuring the VM.
+  - `install-tools.sh`: Script for installing different tools within the VM.

 ## Configuration